All Episodes

 Well, it was no accident that he chose a bunch of academics who are not in the fight.

-And many of them, like Brooks are not even full-fledged conservatives.
+And many of them, like Brooks, are not even full-fledged conservatives.

-Uh they were all establishment types.
+They were all establishment types.

-But the point of it was that I wasn't there, Nor was anybody from Fox News there.
+But the point of it was that I wasn't there, nor was anybody from Fox News there.

 It was designed to tell everybody in the drive-by media that Fox and Limbaugh don't matter.

-I mean, Crowdhammer was there as a Washington Post columnist, not as a commentator on Fox.
+Krauthammer was there as a Washington Post columnist, not as a commentator on Fox.

 Those two things.

-He did those two things expressly and specifically to try to get Washington and the media and Republicans to cast me aside to throw me overboard.
+He did those two things expressly and specifically to try to get Washington and the media and Republicans to cast me aside, to throw me overboard.

 And now Brian Stelter comes along saying that there are members of the regime.

-There was no way they were going.
+There was no way to ever go.

-People still don't understand who liberals are, what Obama is.
+These people still don't understand who liberals are, what Obama is.

 I mean, he's a community organizing agitator.